 - Cumulative GPA of 3.0 or higher

-- Completed at least 15 units per Fall and Spring semesters or 30 units for the prior academic year (Fall+Spring), consistent with University merit scholarship policy
+- Completed at least 15 units per Fall and Spring semesters or 30 units for the prior academic year (Fall+Spring), consistent with University merit scholarship policy (some flexibility for spring 2020 due to COVID-19)

 How much much funding is available?